atom/atom/docs/getting-started.md

 the tree view, press `ctrl-0`.
 The tree view can be toggled open and closed with `cmd-\`.

+If nothing happens when you press `cmd-t`, it's probably because you don't have any files or directories open.
+Try `cmd-o` to open a directory.

 #### Adding, Moving, Deleting Files

 You can add, move, and delete files and folders by right-clicking them in the